EoRImaging/PyFHD/docs/source/index.rst

 **H**\olographic
 **D**\econvolution

-.. note:: PyFHD is still a work in progress but no longer requires IDL to work!

 Started as a project created in IDL, FHD is an open-source imaging algorithm for radio interferometers, specifically tested on MWA Phase I, MWA Phase II, PAPER, and HERA.
 There are three main use-cases for FHD: efficient image deconvolution for general radio astronomy, fast-mode Epoch of Reionization analysis, and simulation.